niyuanqi/SNAP/README.md

 *% python -m SNAP.MagCalc -c dprs -o KSP-OT-1 -b 'B' -p 140.92247:-21.969278 -r 1000 -fwhm -psf 2 -fwhm 5 -n 3.0 -s 14.0 -f 16.0 --fit_sky -vv N2784-7.Q1.B.150402_2125.S.015081.092205N2208.0060.nh.fits N2784-7.Q1.DPRS.cat*

-As of July 2018, MagCalc is able to perform multi-object PSF photometry.
-The command line application of MagCalc has been preserved, and any old usage of MagCalc has been preserved (MagCalc will revert to single object photometry).
-To use the new multi-object photometry, one need only replace source name, ra, dec, psf, fitsky with python lists (not applicable to command line).
-Each item in the list corresponds to each object's name, ra, dec, and psf to be used.
-Each object's fitsky parameter (boolean) indicates whether it's annulus with participate in sky fitting.
-To have an annulus taken around every source, give a list of ones.
-As an example, for /cockpit-lc/, simply replace the corresponding parameters in ObjData.py with lists and it will work out of the box if you use LCmgen.py.
-In fact, LCmgen.py also works on your old ObjData.py with single object.
-At sufficient verbosity, MagCalc will provide new plots.
-These are image plots of residuals of multi fit, and residuals of sky fit (including annulus used).
-This is in addition to the old plot of fit cross-section (for each object).

 Try in terminal

 *% python -m SNAP.MagCalc -h*